begbaj/vim-icue/README.md

   <img src="readme/img/vimicue_logo.png" alt="drawing" width="200"/>
 </p>

-Vim-iCUE is the first vim plugin that links together your [Corsair](https://www.corsair.com/) RGB device with [Neovim](https://neovim.io/)!
+Vim-iCUE is the first Neovim plugin that links together your [Corsair](https://www.corsair.com/) RGB device with [Neovim](https://neovim.io/)!
 Make your Neovim experience even better with keyboard RGB themes that changes automatically as you pass from **Insert** to **Normal** to **Command** mode.
 Vim-iCUE is tested only on Windows 10, but it should work